FOR526: Memory Forensics In-Depth

 This section starts with a deep dive on Linux memory acquisition and analysis, using the Rekall memory analysis framework.
 Linux memory analysis has posed serious challenges to investigators in the past, requiring labor-intensive construction of an analysis profile that matches the Linux target system for use with memory analysis tools.
 Rekall offers the ability to analyze Linux memory images with greater ease, since the profile of the system is recorded in the memory image itself upon acquisition.
 Students will be introduced to Linux kernel data structures and how to enumerate processes, process mapped memory, and open files and network connections.

-Later in the day we cover the collection and analysis of Mac OSX memory.
-In a recent 2014 survey, 45 percent of companies reported that they now offer their employees the choice to use a Mac.
+Later in the section we cover the collection and analysis of Mac OSX memory.
+In a 2014 survey, 45 percent of companies reported that they now offer their employees the choice to use a Mac.
 Mac systems are clearly becoming more common across all environments, including business, academia, and personal use.
 Subsequently, investigators can expect to find, if they have not already, a Mac system as the subject of a future investigation.
 In this section, we discuss Mac memory acquisition, making use of a variety of third-party tools such as Rekall's pmem, Mac Memoryze, and Mac Memory Reader.
 We will use open-source memory analysis frameworks to analyze Mac memory images to recover processes, memory maps, open files, loaded modules, and network connections.

 CPE/CMU Credits: 6